MesutNedzhib/mk-it-movie-app/README.md

 The application is based on the three-tier architecture of the MERN stack, which consists of a client side, a server side, and a database.
 The MERN stack consists of MongoDB, Express JS, React JS and Node JS.
-Addition to app is selected Socket IO, which gives the opportunity for bidirectional communication between client and server in real time.
+Access to the controllers in the application is done by authenticating the Json Web Token.
+Upon successful login in the system, a token is attached to the user, which provides access to functionalities according to his role.
 The application has the following functionalities:

+## Backend

 - Authorization
+  - Register
-  - Login
+  - Sign In
   - Logout
 - User
-  - Get all users
+  - Get all users with their favorite movies
   - Get single user
-  - Set follow
-  - Set unfollow
-  - Get suggested users
-- Post
-  - Create post
+- Favorite
+  - Add movie to favorites
-  - Get all posts
+  - Get favorite movies
+  - Remove movie from favorites
-  - Get single post
+- Rating
-  - Like-unlike post
+  - Set rating
-  - Get user posts
+  - Get rating
-- Comment
+- Note
-  - Add comment
+  - Add note
-  - Get all comments by post

-## Future Features

-- Create a chat component and functions to it
-- Create a search component and functions to it
+  - get note
-- etc ...
+  - remove note

 ## Dependencies